betarelease/betarelease.github.com/source/_posts/2012-10-06-SiriMingle.markdown

 Here is how:

 * Install Ubuntu 12.04 on your virtualbox(virtual box link), or natively on your desktop/macpro.(For dualbooting on macpro follow the instructions : )
 On virtualbox the following setting needs to be configured to ensure that the VM running Ubuntu gets a native IP address on the host network.

-(Configure bridge.......).
+{% img left /images/vm_config.png 300 500 %}

 * Install git, ruby et al..
 (Assuming that you already know this)